Ido, Nigeria

-The area has also gained tremendously from industrialization process with the presence of industries such as the Nigerian Wire and Cable Ltd, Nigerian Mining Corporation and the NNPC among others.
-The Local Government area has 75 primary schools, 33 secondary schools- made up of 18 junior secondary schools and 15 senior secondary schools.
+The area has also gained tremendously from industrialization process with the presence of industries such as the defunct Nigerian Wire and Cable Ltd, Nigerian Mining Corporation at Omi Adio and the NNPC among others.
+Ido Local government benefits greatly from recent infrastructural developments in Oyo State state such as the construction of Theophilus Akinyele Way, formerly known as Akala Express road, Lagos to Ibadan railway tracks, Ibadan ring road, and the controversial Ibadan Circular Road named after Oba Rasheed Adewolu Ladoja, the current Olubadan of Ibadan land.

+The Local Government area has over 75 primary schools, 33 secondary schools - made up of 18 junior secondary schools and 15 senior secondary schools.

 The postal code of the area is 200.